Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 keyword is the ultimate cause of confusion for programmers because it’s used differently in object-oriented coding languages.
 Here’s my attempt at officially clearing things up:

-Because of the, an object may examine and change its own characteristics.
+Because of this, an object can inspect and modify its own properties.

 this